rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 New version 0.2 is getting [ready for release].

-This ECS is based on archetypes (aka SOA storage) to allow fast cache-friendly iteration.
+This ECS is based on archetypes for fast cache-friendly iteration.
 And there are quite a few novel features:

-[Edict] allows users to express relations between entities using [`Relation`] trait.
-Conceptually they are components that gets attached to a pair of entities - origin and target.
-Relation is automatically removed when one of the entity is despawned.
-Additionally relation may be "owned", automatically triggering despawn for "owned" entities when last owner is despawned.
-Relation may be declared as "exclusive" so that it is replaces old relation on origin entity.
+[Edict] allows to express relations between entities using [`Relation`] trait.
+Relations are linked to a pair of entities - origin and target.
+This opens a wide range of opportunities to create entity graphs with custom logic.
-Provided out of the box relation [`ChildOf`] is exactly this - "exclusive" and "owned" - and can be used to define entity hierarchies.

-User may define hooks for components and relations to trigger arbitrary actions when component is dropped or replaced, or if relation target is dropped.
+Custom hooks for components and relations to trigger actions when component is dropped/replaced, or when relation target is dropped.
-Hooks can be defined in [`Component`] trait implementation.
-Also [`WorldBuilder`] allows to dynamically override hooks for the component type.

-Unlike most ECS with [`Component`] trait [Edict] allows using component types that do not implement [`Component`].
-Component inserting methods (spawn, insert etc) can be used only with components that implement [`Component`].
+Optional [`Component`] trait.
+[Edict] allows using component types that do not implement [`Component`] with some restrictions.
-Each such method has [`*_external`] counterpart that allows for [`!Component`] types but require explicit registration.

-Built-in change tracking with fast and flexible queries for modified components can be used to implement complex use cases.
-For example incremental saves can fetch all components modified since previous save.
-For netcode components modified since last ACK can be fetched as efficiently.
+Change tracking with flexible queries for modified components suitable for complex use cases.
+E.g. incremental saves can fetch all components modified since previous save.

-Another novel feature is type-agnostic component borrowing.
+Type-agnostic component borrowing.
 Component type may define list of types that can be borrowed from it.
 Important use case is borrowing [`dyn Traits`].
-Editor implementation may borrow some `dyn EditorComponent` and use it to show widget for recognized components.
-Borrowing can be used with runtime-known [`TypeId`] as well as without one.

 [Edict] supports parallel execution.
-There's [`System`] trait that works with built-in [`Scheduler`].
+Built-in scheduler uses systems that implement [`System`] trait.
-Functions with certain argument types can be transformed into [`System`]s similarly to [`bevy_ecs`].
+Functions can be safely transformed into systems similarly to [`bevy_ecs`].
-The [`Scheduler`] is very easy to configure and use.
-Any conflicting pair of system define implicit dependency from system that was added earlier to a system that was added later.
-This way multi-threaded execution runs the same way as single-threaded would.
-[`Scheduler`] uses external executor using [`ScopedExecutor`] trait.
-Implemented for [`std::thread::Scope`] and [`rayon::Scope`] under "rayon" feature.
-[`Scheduler::run`] returns an iterator or [`ActionEncoder`]s that should be executed with mutable access to [`World`].

 [Edict]: https://github.com/zakarumych/edict
 [@zakarumych]: https://github.com/zakarumych